Before I Knew You, I Missed You

 Rubin received her MFA in Ceramics from the University of Washington in Seattle.
 She has had solo exhibitions at Lipscomb University, Nashville, TN; Berea College, Berea, KY; The William & Florence Schmidt Arts Center, Belleville, IL; The Gallery at Penn College, Pennsylvania College of Technology, Williamsport, PA; Lone Star College-North Harris, Houston, TX; Missouri Southern State University, Joplin, MO; Salisbury University, Salisbury, MD; Indianapolis Art Center, Indianapolis, IN; and The University of Kansas, Lawrence, KS; among other galleries and museums.
 She is Assistant Professor of Sculpture and Ceramics at St. Edwards University in Austin.
 This is Rubin's first exhibition in Austin, TX.

-The exhibition will be accompanied by a printed catalog.
+The exhibition is accompanied by a printed catalog.
 Fully illustrated, the catalog will feature an essay by Guatemala City-based writer and curator Laura A. L. Wellen, PhD.